ordina-jworks/ordina-jworks.github.io/_posts/2020-02-17-Combining-MongoDB-and-AWS-Lambda.md

 # MongoDB and AWS Lambda: Performance
 Suppose you have setup access from your Lambda Functions to your MongoDB Atlas Cluster (If you want to know how, read more about it in the second part of this post).

-Since we are dealing with Lambda Functions we also have to deal with cold start.
+Since we are dealing with Lambda Functions we also have to deal with a phenomenon called "cold start".
 This is the case for any Lambda Function no matter what database it connects to.
-MongoDB mentions on there website that there is an initial startup due to this.
+MongoDB mentions on there website that there is an initial startup delay due to this.

 I am testing using the following setup: